-Q. Student Employment
+V. Student Employment

 The Nursing Faculty realizes that many students must work at least part-time while attending nursing school.
-Full-time employment is strongly discouraged.
+Full-time employment is strongly discouraged in Track 1 and Track II.

 The curriculum in the Nursing Program requires a full-time commitment from the student.
-At no time will employment be an acceptable excuse for lack of preparation or accepted as a reason to not complete required clinical hours.
+At no time will employment be an acceptable excuse for either lack of preparation for class, lab, and/or clinical or absence and/or tardiness from class, lab, clinical, or other activities.
+Students' active participation in the NWACC Nursing Program must take priority.